 However, at Petplan we recognize there are two types of pre-existing conditions: those which can be cured, and those which cannot be cured.
 If your pet has experienced a curable condition previous to enrolling in a Petplan pet insurance policy, the condition, while pre-existing, may be eligible for coverage after an exclusionary period.
 Provided your pet’s medical history shows no further episodes of the condition subsequent to the initial episode, coverage for the condition may be restored.
 For further information, visit our FAQs.

-If your pet has not been examined by a veterinarian within sixty (60) days prior to the effective date of the policy, you must arrange to have your pet examined at your own expense within thirty (30) days of the effective date of this policy.
+If your pet has not been examined by a veterinarian within six (6) months prior to the effective date of the policy, you must arrange to have your pet examined at your own expense within thirty (30) days of the effective date of this policy (first exam period may vary; see your state specific terms and conditions for complete details)*.
 Any medical condition(s) or clinical sign(s) observed or recorded during the first exam, and all costs associated therewith, are automatically excluded from coverage.

 Your failure to have a first exam of your pet may void the policy.
 If voided, the policy premium will be refunded.
 Additionally, any conditions that are related to, caused by, or resulting from medical condition(s) or clinical sign(s) observed or recorded at the first exam performed after the effective date of the policy are also excluded from coverage.
 This section applies to both new policies and policy years where your pet has not received the care described in Section VII.6.a of the terms and conditions.

 For the avoidance of doubt, if your pet does not receive its annual health check during a policy period of renewal coverage, the next examination will be used as the basis for determining any conditions which will be excluded from coverage.

 Annual wellness visits